The Best And Worst Airlines In Australia

 The Best Down Under

 Qantas took out the top spot for best airline in Australia, rating an overall 4/5 stars for its “fantastic service” and “good value”- an overall "pleasure to fly with."
 However, they failed to make it into the top 10 airlines in the world.
-They were beat out by Singapore Airlines wo came second to Emirates, followed by Azul, JetBlue, Air New Zealand in spot number 5, followed by Korean Air, Japan Airlines, THAI Smile, Alaska Airlines and Garuda Indonesia.
-Air New Zealand also scored the second spot in in the best airlines in the Asia Pacific category, and the top spot for best premium economy class.
+They beat out Singapore Airlines who came second to Emirates, followed by Azul, JetBlue, Air New Zealand in spot number 5, followed by Korean Air, Japan Airlines, THAI Smile, Alaska Airlines and Garuda Indonesia.
+Air New Zealand also scored the second spot in the best airlines in the Asia Pacific category and the top spot for best premium economy class.